Fist of the North Star (1995 film): Production

 The film was a co-production between American company First Look Studios and Japanese company Ozla Pictures.
 The film was shot over the course of 30 days at a sound stage in New Orleans.
 Malcolm McDowell filmed all his scenes as Ryuken in just one day's worth of shooting.

 Release

 The film premiered in Japan on April 22, 1995, featured actors from the Japanese dub of the anime voicing over their respective characters.

+The film was released direct-to-video in the United States on November 5, 1996 following a run on cable television.

 Home media

 The film was released on VHS and Laserdisc in the United States on February 2, 1996.
 It was released on DVD by First Look Home Entertainment on May 25, 2004.
 Alongside the dvd release of the film was a making of documentary called "North Star vs Southern Cross: The Making of Fist of the North Star" originally released in Japan, was included on the region 2 dvd release.

 Reception

 The film was not reviewed by many mainstream critics, and it got mixed reviews from fans and online critics.
 Dave Foster of DVD Times panned the movie as a poor adaptation and commented that Kenshiro's pressure point techniques "look rather tame" in comparison to the way depicted in the manga and anime series.
 A reviewer from eFilmCritic remarked that Kenshiro's defeat at the hands of Shin "comes off as standard" and "unbelievably goofy" compared to the 1986 animated movie version.